A universal median quasi-Monte Carlo integration

 respectively.
 Here we write $P\oplus \Delta=\{\bsx\oplus \Delta\mid \bsx\in P\}$, and $\oplus$ denotes the digit-wise addition modulo $b$, that is, for $x=\xi_1/b+\xi_2/b^2+\cdots$ and $y=\eta_1/b+\eta_2/b^2+\cdots$, we define

-and applies componentwise to vectors.
+and apply component-wise to vectors.
 As mentioned in Remark~\ref{rem:preserve_tvalue}, the former set above is nothing but the set of randomly scrambled digital nets in the sense of Matou\v{s}ek \cite{Ma98}.
 Applying a random digital shift makes every individual estimator unbiased, whereas it is biased without a random digital shift.
 However, taking the median of $r$ repetitions makes the resulting final estimator biased regardless of whether a random digital shift is applied or not. \end{remark}